 Virginia uses the “equitable distribution” system to divide marital assets and debts.
 If a court were to order a division of marital property, it would not have to divide the property exactly 50/50 between the spouses.
 The goal is to achieve a division that is fair to everyone.
 A court must consider numerous factors when deciding on property division, including:

 Spouses involved in an uncontested divorce should keep these factors in mind when negotiating a property settlement agreement.

 The divorce attorneys at Montagna Law have years of experience representing people in uncontested divorces and other legal matters in the Hampton Roads area, including Virginia Beach, Norfolk, Chesapeake, Portsmouth, and Suffolk.
 We will provide you with legal representation customized to your needs, whether it will be an uncontested or contested divorce proceeding.
-You may request a free consultation with a member of our office today by calling (757) 622-8100 or completing the online contact form.
+You may request a consultation with a member of our office today by calling (757) 622-8100 or completing the online contact form.